ThomasYeoLab/Standalone_An2024_DeepResBat/examples/README.md

 python -m examples.CBIG_DeepResBat_example --print_results
 ```

-P values for MMSE should be significant while p values for Age and Sex are not, given MMSE is "real" covarite.
+P values for MMSE should be significant while p values for AGE and SEX are not, given MMSE is "real" covarite.

 ---